PowerDNS/pdns/docs/guides/basic-database.rst

 :ref:`setting-negquery-cache-ttl`, :ref:`setting-query-cache-ttl`, or :ref:`setting-zone-cache-refresh-interval`
 to expire before testing.

-Now, run ``pdnsutil edit-zone example.com`` and try to add a few more records, and query them with dig to make sure they work.
+Now, run ``pdnsutil zone edit example.com`` and try to add a few more records, and query them with dig to make sure they work.

 You now have a working database driven nameserver!